 The first attempt must be to revive those subscribers through high-value emails.
 It can be free discounts, exclusive offers, freebies, or coupon codes.

-You can come up with all kinds of ideas to re-engage with your subscribers and boost the overall engagement.
+You can come up with all kinds of ideas to re-engage with your subscribers and boost overall engagement.

 Right Things for their Need